Florida Psychologists License Renewal & CE Info

 If you have already met your CE requirements and are ready to renew, click here to renew your license with the Florida Board of Psychology.

 Enjoy 20% off ALL Online CE courses for your Florida Psychologist license renewal.
-Use promo code PDR488 to redeem.
-Valid on all future orders thru 6/30/2024.
+Apply coupon code PDR496 at checkout to redeem 20% discount.
+Offer valid on future orders only.
+Coupon expires 12/31/2026.

-Click here to view over 100 online courses for Florida Psychologists.
+Click here to view all online courses approved for Florida Psychologists

 Enjoy 20% off all online continuing education (CE/CEU) courses @pdresources.orgClick here for details.